Tuesday, August 06, 2024 | 3:00PM–4:00PM ET | Online

 Associate Professor, Public Health Leadership & Practice; Assistant Dean, Master's Degree Programs, University of North Carolina at Chapel Hill

-EDUCAUSE automatically provides real-time AI captioning and downloadable transcripts for all online events.
-Many online events utilize breakout rooms to enable small group interaction and learning and AI captioning is not available in breakout rooms at this time.
-To request an accommodation and/or services, please send an email to [email protected] or call (303) 449-4430 for assistance.
+EDUCAUSE provides real-time AI captioning for all online events, in the main room and also in breakout rooms.
+To request any additional accommodations and/or services, please send an email to [email protected] or call (303) 449-4430 for assistance.